 At the beginning of lockdown (March 2020) we saw our industry friends respond to lockdown measures with creativity and impressive speed.
 In a heartbeat we saw meals rustled up for the NHS by Michelin starred chefs, videos on how to create a kitchen garden in your one-bed London flat - the list goes on.
 We watched with pride at being a part of such a creative industry.
 Out of seeing our colleagues' creative flair, the Lime Wood Lowdown was born.
 This Lime Wood newsletter is a light and informative read and has been very well received by our loyal audience.
 We're glad we took our time to get it right.

-Over the past few weeks we've watched some of our industry friends respond to racism issues.
+Over recent times we've watched some of our industry friends respond to racism issues.
 Again they show great adeptness of thought and action and some of the most cherished voices in the hospitality sector have made valuable headway in escalating certain matters to the top of the agenda.
-At Lime Wood and THE PIGs, after mobilising 750 members of staff to open our hotels on 4th July, we now feel ready to consolidate our collective thoughts.